 Can the need for braces or root canals be determined during the comprehensive exam?

 When the pediatric dentists takes a look at your child’s x-rays and bite, they can determine if there is a need for endodontic (root canal) or orthodontic treatment.
 Endodontic treatment may be indicated if a tooth is a candidate for extraction but can be saved by root canal therapy.
-Orthodontic treatment, or braces, may be indicated in order to facilitate the alignment of teeth, improvement of the bite, closing of gaps between teeth, and correcting the proportions between the teeth and the child’s overall facial features.
+Orthodontic treatment, or braces, may be indicated for facilitating the alignment of teeth, improving the bite, closing the gaps between teeth, and correcting the proportions between the teeth and the child’s overall facial features.

-If your child has cavities that requires treatment, the dentist will determine the most effective way to put the child at ease.
+If your child has cavities that require treatment, the dentist will determine the most effective way to put the child at ease.
 In addition to local anesthesia to numb the tooth, some younger children do best when under sedation.
 For larger cases and younger children, putting the child to sleep completely may be the best option.
 Alternatively, oral sedation can be used to make the child calm, but leave them awake during treatment.
-All of this can be determined during the comprehensive oral exam.
+The best course of action for your child can be determined during the comprehensive oral exam.